okta-awscli/okta-awscli/README.md

 - `pip3 install okta-awscli`
   - To install with U2F support (Yubikey): `pip3 install "okta-awscli[U2F]"`
-- Execute `okta-awscli --config` and follow the steps OR
+- Execute `okta-awscli --config` and follow the steps to configure your Okta profile OR
 - Configure okta-awscli via the `~/.okta-aws` file with the following parameters:

 ```